 The onus is on property owners to prepare admirably for the day of the photo shoot

-I, for one, am constantly shocked by pictures of properties in real estate adverts which more resemble bomb sites than properties fit for a photo shoot and selling.
+I, for one, am constantly shocked by pictures of properties in real estate adverts which more resemble bomb sites than properties fit for a photo shoot and a sales campaign.

 As Marek alluded to in the interview, it’s vital for owners to pull their finger out when it comes to preparing their property for the photo shoot: